agustinBassi/nodes-connection/README.md

 ##
 ## Platform Description

-The goal of this project is to create an IoT multiprotocol dashboard based in Node-RED and running it with Docker Compose.
+This project is an IoT multiprotocol dashboard based in Node-RED and running using Docker Compose.

 The platform consists in several modules described below.

-* **Node-RED**: Node-RED is a platform to easily develop IoT application based in a powerful visual programming blocks.
-It was developed by IBM and now maintainer by a huge community.
+* **Node-RED App**: Node-RED is a platform to easily develop IoT application based in a powerful visual programming blocks.
+The dashboard is created using Node-RED as base.
-* **MQTT Broker**: Raspberry Pi that runs a MQTT Broker to interact with the HTTP client via WebSockets and to MQTT clients via MQTT protocol.
-Besides, has a HTTP server in order to serve the page of the HTTP Client.
+* **MQTT Broker**: The Mosquitto broker running into the application is used to receive messages from remote device and visualize this information into the dashboard.
+Besides it is used to send messages from dashboard to device.
-* **MQTT Device** (optional): An embedded firmware running in Arduino based boards which supports MQTT like ESP32 or ESP8266.
-This piece of the project is optional and whole features can be tested via terminal.
+* **MQTT Device** (optional): An embedded application that runs in any platform with Wifi & MQTT support which sends measurments of humidity and temperature periodically to visualize them in the dashboard.
+This piece of the project because the dashboard can works without it.
+More details in its [README file](https://github.com/agustinBassi/nodes-connection-mqtt-device).

-In the figure below there is a description of the application modules and how they interact each others.
+In the figure below there is a description of the full application modules and how they interact each others.

 ![architecture](doc/architecture.png)